 Under the Group Policy, the Nomura Real Estate Group conducts its business in cooperation with various suppliers, including design and construction companies and construction contractors in all business areas.
 Because of this, the Group believes that initiatives throughout the supply chain are essential for implementing effective measures to address social and environmental issues and established the Nomura Real Estate Group Procurement Guidelines (Procurement Guidelines).
+The guidelines apply to all suppliers involved in the procurement of products, materials, raw materials, and services by the Nomura Real Estate Group.
+They also apply to the entire supply chain, including indirect suppliers (subcontractors and suppliers of the target suppliers).
 We request that suppliers apply these guidelines to their business activities with regard to eight topics: compliance, respect for human rights, fair business activities, consideration for the environment, ensuring and improving quality, ensuring information security, whistleblowing systems, and creating business continuity plans.

-Moreover, the guidelines state that suppliers shall "carefully manage health and safety and prevent industrial accidents, endeavor to maintain physical and mental health, and create well-ordered workplaces," and we also require that they implement comprehensive health and safety management.
+Moreover, the guidelines state that suppliers shall "carefully manage health and safety and prevent industrial accidents, endeavor to maintain physical and mental health, and create well-ordered workplaces," and we also require that they implement comprehensive health and safety management by stakeholders in all business areas, including suppliers.

 Going forward, we will continue to improve supplier management in accordance with the guidelines.